-Movie Review: 'Knock at the Cabin' spins wheels until anticlimax - UPI.com
+Movie review: 'Knock at the Cabin' spins wheels until anticlimax - UPI.com

 Knock at the Cabin takes time before revealing the question to introduce all four representatives of the apocalypse.

 Redmond (Rupert Grint) is a volatile ex-con.
 Sabrina (Nikki Amuka-Bird) is a nurse who still tries to help the injured Eric.
-Ardiane (Abby Quinn) is a wine cook who got dragged into this, and Leonard is an elementary school athletic coach.
+Adriane (Abby Quinn) is a line cook who got dragged into this, and Leonard is an elementary school athletic coach.

 Once Leonard presents the question, the film explores the possible reactions to the dilemma Tremblay originally proposed.
 At first, Eric and Andrew just assume these are four homophobes, because they're used to persecution.